helightdev/dogs/docs/basics/converters.md

   }
 }
 ```

+!!! warning "Don't use Type Constraints"
+    Since tree converters are dynamic in nature, they cannot statically enforce type constraints on their type arguments,
+    as this would require down-casting type constraints at runtime, which is not possible in Dart.

+    If type constraints are required, consider performing runtime checks inside the converter methods.

 `NTreeArgConverters` are used to convert complex types that have a fixed number of type arguments.
 The consume method is used to expand the stored type arguments to usable generic type arguments
 which then need to be used to create a NTreeArgConverter.
 The `NTreeArgConverter` class provides